ReDI-Aarhus/GroupProject-Showcase/README.md

 ___
 ✨ Take a stroll through our [Courses Folder](Courses) to discover the amazing work of our contributors—each project is neatly organized as a submodule!

 💬 We welcome thoughtful, respectful feedback and encourage positive discussion.
-Feel free to leave comments and join the conversation on any project!
+Feel free to leave comments in the discussions tab and join the conversation on any project!